 Prof. Santos has proudly implemented a yearly wind band conducting workshop at La Sierra University, and has worked alongside Prof. H. Robert Reynolds, Dr. Thomas Lee, and Allan McMurray, helping some of the brightest young music educators in the United States.
 A strong advocate for music education, Santos frequently presents at conferences, school in-service days, classrooms, and as clinician for young ensembles across the US.
 Most recently, Prof. Santos presented at the California All-State Music Education Conference (CASMEC), for the California Music Educators Association’s ‘Casting a Wider in Net at Azusa Pacific University, and for the North American Division National Teachers Convention.
 This coming year, Santos will also be presenting for the Midwest Clinic International Band and Orchestra Conference in Chicago, and for the 2019 SCSBOA Professional Development Conference.

 As a composer, Prof. Santos has premiered his works across the United States and Europe.
 In January (2018), the United States Naval Academy Band Brass Ensemble premiered his work VOYAGES in the John F. Kennedy Center for the Performing Arts in Washington D.C. under his baton.
+The Pacific Symphony Youth Wind Ensemble, under the direction of Dr. Gregory X. Whitmore, premiered FANFARRIA at the beautiful Segerstrom Center for the Arts this past November.

 Santos is a graduate of La Sierra University (B. Mus) and earned his MM in Music Education from the University of Southern California’s Thornton School of Music, where he was also a scholarship trumpet student.
 He has been published by the International Trumpet Guild Journal on two occassions.
 In lessons, classes, and workshops, his conducting mentors have included Barbara Favorito, Donald Thurber, H. Robert Reynolds, Sharon Lavery, Mallory Thompson, Tim Robblee, Frank Battisti, Mark Davis Scatterday, and Brad Lubman.
 Santos had the privilege of studying trumpet with Richard Hofmann, Boyde Hood, and Donald Green.